AnesBenmerzoug/2D-Median-Filter/README.md

 # 2D-Median-Filter

-A SystemC model of a 2D Median Filter.
+A SystemC model of a 2D Median Filter made as an assignment for the course FPGA-Based Hardware Accelerators and Hybrid Systems taken at the Technishe Universität Kaiserslautern.

 ### Prerequisites